Book Editing Fees

 What I Seek in a Client

-My preference is to work with serious writers who want to improve their craft and intend to make their manuscript the very best it can be by performing a meticulous line-by-line rewrite following receipt of the edited manuscript.
-If you intend to only make absent-minded corrections from the marked-up manuscript, please find someone else to edit your work.
+My preference is to work with serious writers who want to improve their craft and hope to make their manuscript the very best it can be by performing a meticulous line-by-line rewrite following receipt of the edited manuscript.
+If you intend to only make corrections from the marked-up manuscript, please find someone else to edit your work.
 I want clients who wish to succeed; after all, your success is a reflection of my expertise.
-You're unlikely to succeed if you're unwilling to learn from this process and condition yourself to correct your own errors, thereby reducing your future dependency upon book editors.
+You're unlikely to achieve your goal if you're unwilling to learn from this process and condition yourself to correct your own errors, thereby reducing future dependency upon book editors.